chocolatey/choco-wiki/ChocolateyConfiguration.md

 Features are adjusted using `choco feature enable|disable -n <nameFromBelow>`.
 For more information see [[`choco feature` command|CommandsFeature]] or run `choco feature -?`.

+A checkbox means this feature is turned on by default.

 General
 * [x] `autoUninstaller` - Uninstall from programs and features without requiring an explicit uninstall script.
 * [ ] `failOnAutoUninstaller` - Fail if automatic uninstaller fails.